 You will be eligible for a raise after a year.

 Hours vary during the slow season from about 10-20/month to 40 or more / month in the busy season.
 You must be available at least 2 weekends (Fri-Sunday)/month year round and have some weekday availability.

 We also have a monthly meeting as well as occasional training sessions.

 Please send your resume and cover letter to email@example.com

-Interviews will be conducted Mid-January.
-Position would start in a very part time capacity in late January or February, moving into more hours as we go into the busy season.
+Interviews will be conducted in mid March, 2020.
+Position would start in March with training, moving into more hours as we go into the busy season.